 “So…” I began, falling right into his trap, “what are you saying?”

-He motioned with his head to the lake.
+He motioned with his head to the water.
 “Cedar Lake’s got sharks in it.”

 I laughed at him, but he didn’t laugh back.